mccanne/sharkfest/README.md

 > Zed is all about _ergonomics_ for _data engineering_.
 > Zed makes it all easier.

 Human productivity.
-Not speeds and feeds.
+Not so much speeds and feeds.

 ## Zed & Brim

-Zed and Brim comprise a data-engineering use case for security...
+Zed and Brim have been the driver for this data-engineering use case...

 * Zed & Brim are open source (BSD license)
     * [github.com/brimdata/brim](https://github.com/brimdata/brim)